 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
-Display boards should be designed to sit on a table using no more than 36" of tabletop space.
 Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.